my-PV/myPVHomeAssistant/README.md

 ### Installation

-There are 2 ways how to install thw my-PV Home Assistant integration
+There are 2 ways how to install the my-PV Home Assistant integration

 #### Manual installation
 Copy this folder to `config/custom_components/mypv/`.